Understanding the postgraduate research experienceResearch 27 Feb 2017 3 minute read

 - the goals and expectations of postgraduate research study.

 Almost 20 years on, administrative data show a recent and rapid increase in the number of students enrolling in postgraduate research degrees, with enrolments in some fields of education, such as engineering and IT, growing substantially more than others.
-Satisfaction among postgraduate research graduates also appears to have increased.
+Satisfaction among postgraduate research graduates also appears to have increased (citation needed).

 Given the influx of students, and other changes in the sector, the experience of current postgraduate research students might be quite different to that of students who graduated almost 20 years ago, making a review of the PREQ a worthwhile exercise.